Prathamashastryc/Nitte-Campus-Website/README.md

 # NitteCampus
-An online map of Nitte Campus
+An online map of Nitte Campus</br>
-link to website: <a href="nittecampus.pages.dev">nittecampus.pages.dev</a>
+link to website: <a href="https://nittecampus.pages.dev">nittecampus.pages.dev</a>

 Features:
   1. A well-designed website